Make Your Own Christmas Ornaments: Paint Swirl Ornament

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.

-These ornaments are easy enough for kids to help with and would make great gifts from the kids to family members.
+These ornaments are easy for kids to help with and would make great gifts from the kids to family members.

 These paint swirl ornaments are even easier to make than my hand-painted floral ornaments!